PercaysoRecruitment/pe3-soc_cohort_8-hkmarcoot/README.md

 :white_check_mark: It displays title, content, url, and image.<br/>
 After looking into the data I fetch from gnew.io, I decided to only include title, content, url, and image into the website, so it looks more clean and tidy.<br/><br/>
 :white_check_mark: It has unit tests.<br/>
 I made 12 unit tests for the website.
-Please be careful that do not run the test too many times since there is query limit of 100 request per day in gnew.io.<br/><br/>
+Please be careful that do not run the test too many times since there is query limit of 100 requests per day in gnew.io.<br/><br/>
 :white_check_mark: CSS Styling.<br/>
 The title, content, url, and image are well structured so it looks nice for users using phone or pc.